A man has been sentenced to a three year prison sentence for a kidnapping three female tourists, all in their 20s.

 It was not Tamati’s first such offence in his 33-strong conviction history.
 He was jailed in 2010 for two years and four months on a charge of assault with intent to rob, and he had since amassed further convictions for assault with intent to injure, male assaults female and property theft.

 A pre-sentence report had found he had only “superficial” insight into his offending and was at high risk of reoffending and harm to others… read on

 Crime, drugs a huge problem in New Zealand

-Fueled by inter-generational poverty, mental illness, and substance abuse violent crime against women and tourists is particularly prevalent in New Zealand.
-The country seems to have lost all hope of ever getting it under control and is floundering after cuts backs to social support programs by the present government.
-It has lost its way.
+Fueled by inter-generational poverty, mental illness, and substance abuse, violent crime against women and tourists is particularly prevalent in New Zealand.
+The country seems to have lost all hope of ever getting it under control and is floundering after cut backs to social support programs by the present government.
 New Zealand is now among the world’s largest users of crystal meth.